Welcome to the Huel Black review, the most popular low carb high protein meal replacement shake in the market.

 I’m glad I had a chance to revisit Huel.
 My first go with it was memorably awful, and this is a complete 180.

 While I don’t think Huel Black is perfect, and as with anything, will not appeal to everyone.
-When shaken, it’s very much like drinking a bran muffin, which may be a deal breaker for some.
+When shaken, it’s very much like drinking a bran muffin.
 And you definitely have to tread lightly if you are not used to that much fiber in a day.

 That aside, I really enjoyed how hearty it was, how it wasn’t too sweet or not sweet enough (like old Huel) and how the flavors were so well balanced.
 They are easily identifiable through smell and taste, without being overbearing.